 On the chart, there will be not 3, but only 2 ranges – ascending movement 1, Fs1, and descending movement 1, Fr.
 This principle should be used for any situation.

-If you see a prolonged trend and a series of reactions (corrections) in the market, then the chart will be overloaded with a series of insignificant marks if we perform the analysis in accordance with all the rules.
+If you see a prolonged trend and a series of reactions (corrections) in the market, then the chart will be overloaded with a series of insignificant marks if we perform the analysis by all the rules.
 Thus, we won’t need all of them; in particular, most of the knots can be ignored if they do not meet the rules of working with DiNapoli levels.

 Let’s imagine we have a strong upward movement with several reactions.
 At some point of time, correction of the whole upward movement starts and the price rewrites the lows several reactions; in this case, these reactions and their lows can be omitted in the work.